Open Air Burning Permit & Information

 - Agricultural Operations are defined as operations which raise commercial foodstuffs and / or livestock on an area larger than one acre (working farm).

-- Massachusetts Law dictates these regulations found in: 527 CMR1 Section 10.
+- Massachusetts Law that dictates these regulations found in: M.G.L.
+Chapter 48, Section 13.

-Please remember that Open Burning causes air pollution.
-All open burning must be conducted during periods of good atmospheric ventilation without causing a nuisance (as determined by the Mass DEP).
+Please remember that Open Air Burning causes air pollution.
+All open air burning must be conducted during periods of good atmospheric ventilation without causing a nuisance (as determined by the Mass DEP).

 If you have questions regarding these regulations do not hesitate to call the Concord Fire Department at 978-318-3488.